 • An electronic parallel-text edition of the three versions of George Fox’s

 Biographies, and selections from other Quaker and non-Quaker testimony.

 • Maps, modern and contemporary, showing travels and networks of Fox and other leading

-• Images of key places: courts, prisons, buildings for worship, as well as towns, markets, and
+• Images of key places: courts, prisons, buildings for worship, as well as towns,

 • Videos accompanying significant episodes from Fox’s Journal:

 e.g. Pendle Hill, Firbank Fell,

 Swarthmoor Hall, Lancaster Castle, Morecambe Sands.

 Fox among the fells: Draw-Well and the Howgills